SenaitAfewerk/Hello-ALX/README.md

 # Hello-ALX
 this is my first repository
-I love coffe bread Pizza and tea
+I love :coffee: :bread: :Pizza: , and :dancer: